strugee/pump.io/README.md

 Version 0.3.0

-This is pump.io.
+This is a fork of pump.io.
 It's a stream server that does most of what people really want from a social network.

 [![Build Status](https://secure.travis-ci.org/strugee/pump.io.png)](http://travis-ci.org/strugee/pump.io)